Finding the cheapest way to buy Bitcoin is important.

 Coinbase charges a 1.49% trading fee which is charged whenever you buy or sell cryptocurrency on the exchange.

-CEX is a good bitcoin exchange for beginners due to its intuitive user interface.
+CEX is a low fee Bitcoin exchange that is also great for beginners due to its intuitive user interface.
 The exchange has been around since 2013 and has proven to be safe and reliable in that time.

 - Low trading fee of just 0.25%